anonwins/monero-block-scanner-php/README.md

 $scanner = new MoneroScanner('mainnet');

-// RPC endpoint (Monero daemon)
+// Specify your Monero daemon RPC endpoint
 $rpc_url = 'http://node.example.com:18081';

-// Your private view key (hex, 64 chars)
+// Your private view key (64-char hex)
 $private_view_key = '7c0edde48950a7c0edde48950a3a51277de48950a512777c0edde48950a51277';

-// Define how to check if a public spend key belongs to your wallet function is_mine(string $pubspend_key): bool {
+// Define ownership check for subaddress public spend keys function is_mine(string $pubspend_key): bool {
     static $my_keys = [
-        // Simple array lookup (or use a bloom filter for large sets) 'fc1d250d044cfd72e0e782187f88fbfa059d4fc3a6e8a4726e8a4f355be6ed29',
+        'fc1d250d044cfd72e0e782187f88fbfa059d4fc3a6e8a4726e8a4f355be6ed29',
         'a6a97a0d7c0edde48950a512772d9bfba738a25489f1b2b9b923b9114761ecf0',
-        // ... your subaddress public spend keys
+        // ... more keys as needed
     ];
-    // IMPORTANT:
-    // If you use a bloom filter for performance, *do not trust it alone*:
-    // If a false positive occurs, the transaction will be reported as a valid incoming payment with the wrong (huge/garbage) amount.
-    // Always confirm, after the bloom filter, that the key is truly yours (e.g. by array or database lookup). return in_array($pubspend_key, $my_keys);
+    // In production, ensure this check is always thorough! return in_array($pubspend_key, $my_keys);
 };

-// Fetch block (online)
+// Step 1: Fetch block data
-$block = $scanner->get_block_by_height(
-    1234567,
-    $rpc_url,
-    '127.0.0.1:9050'  // Optional SOCKS5 proxy
+$block = $scanner->get_block_by_height(1234567, $rpc_url, '127.0.0.1:9050');  // optional proxy
-);

 if (isset($block['error'])) {
     die("Error: " . $block['error']);
 }

-// Parse transactions (offline)
+// Step 2: Offline scan for matching outputs
 $matches = $scanner->extract_transactions_to_me(
     $block['transactions'],
     $private_view_key,
-    'is_mine' // The function that checks if a public spend key belongs to one of your subaddresses );
+    'is_mine'
+);

 foreach ($matches as $output) {